RTCM Unpacked: The Binary Protocol Your RTK Fix Actually Depends On

 Every RTK system relies on two data flows moving in opposite directions:

-• RTCM flows IN: Carrying correction data from the reference station.
+• RTCM flows in: carrying correction data from the reference station to the rover.

-• NMEA flows OUT: Carrying the computed position to your host controller.
+• NMEA flows out: carrying the computed position, status, and fix quality from the receiver to your host controller.

 The quality of your RTK solution is fundamentally bounded by the RTCM input.
-You can parse GGA perfectly, but if the RTCM stream is misconfigured or dropping packets, your Fix Quality (GGA Field 6) will never reach 4.
-If you can't Fix, start debugging upstream.
+You can parse GGA perfectly, but if the RTCM stream is misconfigured, stale, or dropping packets, your Fix Quality will never reach 4 = RTK Fixed.
+If you cannot Fix, start debugging upstream.

 RTCM vs. NMEA: Inputs and Outputs